 VACUUMING TIPSRead up on how to vacuum the correct way.

 Proper vacuuming is the most important step to keeping your carpet clean and in good shape.
-You probably knew that vacuuming kept your floors clean, but did you know it also can have the largest impact on the air you breathe?
-Your carpets can trap dust and allergens and release them everyone someone walks on your floor.
+You probably knew that vacuuming keeps your floors clean, but did you know it can also have the largest impact on the air you breathe?
+Your carpets can trap dust and allergens and release them every time someone walks on your floor.
 Plus, by vacuuming up loose soil before it sinks deep into the carpet pile, you also help preserve the cushiness of your carpet.
 Vacuuming your carpets has tons of benefits, so it’s important to do it frequently and correctly.

 How to Vacuum

 On carpet, use slow, repetitive front-to-back motions in an overlapping sequence.
 A quick once over doesn’t do much to pick up dirt and allergens.
 On the other hand, don’t press down too hard or make too many passes over the same spot or you risk damaging your carpet.
 Instead, move slightly to the left or right about every four strokes.
 To get the most out of your vacuuming regime, remember these few easy tips:

 - Don’t forget those corners and crevices where dust builds.
 There are attachments that help you get hard to reach crevices, so be sure to use them.

 - “Top-down” cleaning saves you the step of vacuuming again after dusting.
 Dust blinds, windowsills, and furniture surfaces first and then vacuum away any fallen dust.

 - Remember to remove and replace or empty vacuum bags when they are half to two-thirds full.
 Don’t risk your vacuum getting too full and leaking all over the carpets you just cleaned.

 Attachments allow vacuums to do more than just clean carpets.
 They can tackle many other projects, such as cleaning bookshelves and other items that tend to collect dust.
 Your particular vacuum may feature some of the following attachments: